 Only three rounds in this at-home workout and six exercises make it a full-body workout.

-This quick band workout targets your whole body but has a special emphasis on the back of the body like the glutes muscles to help improve posture.
+This quick band workout targets your whole body but has a special emphasis on the back of the body, like these posterior chain exercises which help you get stronger, especially when it comes to glutes.
+Learn more about the benefits of glute training.

 How to perform it: This at-home workout is a circuit workout which means you perform each of the exercises back to back for the prescribed repetitions.